Code Club volunteer role description

 The volunteering process

-We will then send you an application form to complete.
+We will then send you an application form to fill in.
 At the same time, you should register with Code Club.

 You will also need to: